Design & Build Quality

 Recommendations: Lower the price by 25% and put it in a glass CCELL TH2.

-Update 10/6/2019: Binske cartridges have improved in strength and taste substantially.
+Update 11/20/2019: Binske cartridges have improved in strength and taste substantially.
+They made our list of the best live resin cartridges.

 See below for the video review on the Binske cartridge and continue reading to see more in depth review.